nkzawa/socket.io-stream/README.md

     $ npm install socket.io-stream

 ## Usage
-To receive streams, you just wrap `socket` with `socket.io-stream`, then listen any events.
+To receive streams, you just wrap `socket` with `socket.io-stream`, then listen any events as usual.

 Server:
 ```js